-"Doctors did not know the number of cases per annum.
-Doctors did not always report the disease.
-Doctors avoided disclosure on death certificates."
-Finally, evidence is now available from pathology that in autopsies performed on people who were alive when tuber-culosis was rampant, 80 to 85 per cent show evidence of infection.
+Finally, evidence is now available from pathology that, in autopsies performed on people who were alive when tuberculosis was rampant, 80 to 85 per cent show evidence of infection.
+(Personal communication, Dr. Mahdura Jain, Health Sciences Centre, Winnipeg.)
 This would seem to effectively reduce the alleged ten to one Indian/White ratio to something approaching parity.

-If more Indians proceeded from infection to active disease reasons should be sought in socio-cultural factors.
+If more Indians proceeded from infection to active disease, reasons should be sought in sociocultural factors.
 One point which has not been emphasized is that in aboriginal populations an infant mortality rate of 30 per cent was common, irrespective of any infections which may have been rampant in the environment.
 Such high infant mortality rates have commonly been linked to dietary factors and poor child rearing practices.
 How this may have affected the Indian death rate from tuberculosis is not clear.
 The mortality rate from tuberculosis among Indian children was high.
-According to Ferguson (1938:12):
+According to Ferguson (1928:12):

-"The age incidence of the disease during the epidemic is of special interest, indicating that at its onset by far the highest mortality occurred among the children under five years of age...."
-In a later statement, Ferguson (1944, 35:111) reported:
+The age incidence of the disease during the epidemic is of special interest, indicating that at its onset by far the highest mortality occurred among the children under five years of age . . .

+In a later statement, Ferguson (1944:35, 111) reported:
-"Experience in the vaccination of Indian babies during the past ten years has shown a reduction in the mortality of 75 per cent among the vaccinated as compared with the controls.
-This experience tends to confirm ^{} Personal communication, Dr. Mahdura Jain, Health Sciences Centre, Winnipeg.

-the statement of Calmette twenty years ago that B.C.G. was a vaccine affording protection which would reduce mortality by 75 per cent among babies."
+Experience in the vaccination of Indian babies during the past ten years has shown a reduction in the mortality of 75 per cent among the vaccinated as compared with the controls.
+This experience tends to confirm the statement of Calmette twenty years ago that B. C. G. was a vaccine affording protection which would reduce mortality by 75 per cent among babies.

 To re-emphasize some of the definitive statements which have been made:

-- "Ninety per cent of individuals over the age of twenty were infected."
+- 1. "Ninety per cent of individuals over the age of twenty were infected".
 (Klebs, 1909) - 2.
 "Once tuberculin testing was begun, in all but remote and isolated areas there was an 80 to 85 per cent incidence of positive reactors."
 (Ferguson, 1955:86) - 3.
-"There was a 90 per cent incidence among the Northern Métis in Alberta."
-(Card, Hirabayashi, French et al. Report, 1936, 4:729,738-39) - 4.
+"There was a 90 per cent incidence among the Northern Metis in Alberta".
+(Card, Hirabayashi, French, et al. Report, 1936, 4:729, 738-39) - 4.
 "On admission to the school at an average of 7.6 years, just over 60 per cent were sensitive to tuberculin.
 At 11 years of age over 96 per cent were sensitive to tuberculin, and this percentage was maintained until 15 years of age, after which there was a slight reduction in percentage of those reacting to tuberculin.
 The average incidence of infection among the 374 children at an average age of 12.4 years, as indicated by tuberculin sensitiveness was 92.24 per cent.
 The 200 full bloods showed slightly higher incidence than the crosses, being 93 per cent as compared with 91.38 per cent."
 (Ferguson, 1937:26-27) - 5.
 "Studies in Saskatchewan in 1921 showed 80 per cent infected at age 21."
 (Ferguson, 1955:86) - 6.
 "50 per cent or more of immigrants arriving in Canada had evidence of disease."
 (Ferguson, 1955:34) - 7.
 "The mortality rates for tuberculosis in Manitoba in 1932 were: